Sharp Sensitivity Analysis for Inverse Propensity Weighting via Quantile Balancing: Numerical examples

-Both sensitivity analyses show that the positive effect found in the primary analysis is fairly robust to unobserved confounding, but quantile balancing refines the ZSB interval.
-Even if the odds of union membership for ``skilled" workers were double the odds for ``typical" workers with the same observed covariates, the quantile balancing analysis would still find a statistically significant positive treatment effect.
-Meanwhile, when $\Lambda = 2$, the ZSB confidence intervals already include the null, although the range of point estimates (barely) excludes it.
-In this application, quantile balancing only slightly refined the ZSB range.
-Generally speaking, we expect to see larger relative improvements in problems where the covariates have more explanatory power.
+All three sensitivity analyses show that the positive effect found in the primary analysis is fairly robust to unobserved confounding, but quantile balancing and ZSB-AIPW refine the baseline ZSB-IPW interval.
+Even if the odds of union membership for ``skilled" workers were nearly double ($\Lambda = 1.9$) the odds for ``typical" workers with the same observed covariates, the quantile balancing and AIPW sensitivity analyses analysis would still find a statistically significant positive treatment effect.
+Meanwhile, when $\Lambda = 1.8$, the ZSB confidence intervals already include the null.
+In this application, quantile balancing only slightly refines the ZSB range.
+Moreover, quantile balancing and ZSB-AIPW yield very similar ranges and confidence intervals.
+This is to be expected from the discussion in Section \ref{section:balance_aipw}, as an ``additive noise" model appears quite plausible in this application.

-To put these figures in context, we follow Kallus and Zhou \cite{kallus_zhou2020} and compute the degree to which the (estimated) odds of union membership could change if \textit{measured} confounders were omitted from the dataset.
-Caveats to this approach and more sophisticated empirical calibration strategies are discussed in Hsu and Small \cite{hsu_small2013}, Zhang and Small \cite{zhang_small2020}, and Cinelli and Hazlett \cite{CinelliHazlett}.
-Omitting \texttt{Black} only changes the odds of treatment by a factor of 1.4, and omitting \texttt{Laborer} only changes the odds of treatment by a factor of 1.9.
-In fact, no measured confounders except \texttt{South} were able to double or halve the odds of union membership for any respondent.
+To put these sensitivities in context, we follow \cite{kallus_zhou2020} and compute the degree to which the (estimated) odds of union membership could change if \textit{measured} confounders were omitted from the dataset.
+Caveats to this approach and more sophisticated empirical calibration strategies are discussed in \cite{hsu_small2013, zhang_small2020, CinelliHazlett}.
+No measured confounders except \texttt{Laborer} and \texttt{South} were able to nearly double or halve the odds of union membership for any respondent.
 We interpret these results as showing that the qualitative conclusions of the primary analysis are fairly robust to unobserved confounding by skill.

 Incidentally, longitudinal estimates of union wage effects --- which control for individual-specific effects like ``skill" --- come to similar conclusions as the one suggested by our sensitivity analysis.
-Although treatment effect estimates from longitudinal studies are generally smaller than those from cross-sectional studies, they still find evidence in favor of the ``union premium" \cite{CHAMBERLAIN1982, jakubson1991, freemn1984_unions}.
+Although treatment effect estimates from longitudinal studies are generally smaller than those from cross-sectional studies, they still find evidence in favor of the ``union premium" \citep{CHAMBERLAIN1982, jakubson1991, freemn1984_unions}.